 If the right shoulder is higher than the first, the trendline will angle upwards, and therefore won't provide a good entry point (too high).
 In this case, buy or enter long when the price moves above the high of the second retracement (between the head and right shoulder).

 Also, use this entry point if the second retracement high comes in much lower than the first.
 In other words, if the neckline trend gradually descends, use it as an entry point.
 If the neckline shows a steep angle, either up or down, use the high of the second retracement as an entry point.

 How to Trade the Head and Shoulders pattern

 There are two ways to trade using the head and shoulders patterns: you’d open a short position on a top head and shoulders and a long position on an inverse head and shoulders.
 Before you do either, however, it is important to confirm the signal with other technical indicators such as the stochastic oscillator or the MACD.

-When you see the head and shoulders patterns and you want to place a trade, you can do so via derivatives such as CFDs.
+When you see the head and shoulders patterns and you want to place a trade, you can do so via derivatives.
 Derivatives enable you to trade rising as well as declining prices.
 So, depending on what you think will happen with the asset’s price when one of the head and shoulders patterns appear, you can open a long position or a short position.

 Follow these steps to trade when you see the head and shoulders patterns:

 - Trading any type of chart pattern requires patience and the ability to wait for confirmation.
 The appearance of one of these patterns alerts traders of a price reversal, but until that occurs, most traders leave the pattern alone.